 .jpg)

-At Détecto, our expertise in pool inspection has been built over the last 30 years.
-With more than 15,000 pools inspected, our team has a keen eye and an accurate analysis of the real condition of your pool.
+At Détecto, our expertise in pool inspection has been built over the past 30 years.
+With more than 15,000 pools inspected, our team brings a sharp eye and an accurate assessment of your pool’s true condition.

-Our neutrality also makes all the difference.
-We do not sell pools or equipment, which allows us to offer you an objective assessment and tailored recommendations — without conflicts of interest.
+Our neutrality is what truly sets us apart.
+We do not sell pools or equipment, which allows us to provide objective evaluations and tailored recommendations — with no conflict of interest.

 Whatever your situation, do not hesitate to contact us.
-We will be happy to help you better understand your pool and make the right decisions.
+We will be happy to help you better understand your pool and make informed decisions.